Roles and Responsibilities Sample Clauses

 Roles and Responsibilities.
 This section describes the roles and responsibilities of Government personnel after the Master Contract is awarded.
 The Government may modify the roles and responsibilities at any time during the period of performance of the Master Contract.

 Roles and Responsibilities.
-The following federal departments and agencies have identified an interest in the Project, and will participate in the federal review: • Responsible authority: The CEA Agency will ensure that an EA is conducted and that an EA decision statement is issued; • Federal authorities (FAs): Fisheries and Oceans Canada (DFO), Transport Canada (TC), Natural Resources Canada, Environment Canada, Health Canada, and the Parks Canada Agency may be in possession of specialist or expert information or knowledge with respect to the Project; • Regulatory departments: DFO and TC have regulatory and statutory duties in relation to the Project; • Aboriginal Affairs and Northern Development Canada has advisory responsibilities in relation to the Project to support consistency with the Government of Canada’s Whole of Government approach to Aboriginal consultation activities; and, • The Major Projects Management Office will provide oversight and advice throughout the entire federal review in relation to the Project to ensure adherence to the service standards and roles and responsibilities of all Parties as described in the Agreement and the Companion Document.
+The following federal departments and agencies have identified an interest in the Project, and will participate in the federal review: • Responsible authority: The CEA Agency will ensure that an EA is conducted, an EA Report is prepared and that an EA Decision Statement is issued. • Federal authorities (FAs): Environment Canada (EC), Fisheries and Oceans Canada (DFO), Transport Canada (TC), Natural Resources Canada (NRCan) and Health Canada (HC) may be in possession of specialist or expert information or knowledge with respect to the Project. • Regulatory departments: EC, DFO, TC and NRCan may have regulatory and statutory duties in relation to the Project. • Aboriginal Affairs and Northern Development Canada has advisory responsibilities in relation to the Project to support consistency with the Government of Canada’s Whole of Government approach to Aboriginal consultation activities. • The Major Projects Management Office will provide oversight and advice throughout the entire federal review in relation to the Project to ensure adherence to the service standards and roles and responsibilities of all Parties as described in the Agreement and the Companion Document.

 AutoNDA by SimpleDocs